Leesaal/LeesaPortfolio/README.md

 ## Usage

-This code can be used to view the horiseon webpage.
-The HTML and CSS code also shows a more efficient code than the orginal.
+This code can be used to view my portfolio, which shows a collection of my projects as well as ways to contact me

 ## Credits